-Thanks to advances in technology and tech literacy, those chapters which are wary of the price tag or hassle of composites have alternatives.
-This article includes tips to create your own composite, ideas to consider when planning your composite, and an unpaid plug exploring startup Lumatic and its contactless headshot camera.
+Thanks to advances in technology and tech literacy, chapters that are wary of the price tag have alternatives.
+This article includes tips to create your own composite and ideas to consider when planning your composite.

 Click the link above to read his full instructions and answers to questions and comments.
-He suggests a composite can be completed for as little as $250 and my own chapter recently put together their own composite at about that cost.
+He suggests a composite can be completed for as little as $250.
+My chapter recently put their composite together for about the same price.
 I'll share some points from his Reddit post below:

-"If your contract has the funds, I'll be honest, contract this out to a professional service.
+"If your chapter has the funds, I'll be honest, contract this out to a professional service.
 If not, read on"

 "...if you have brothers in your chapter who have any design or photography experience, they should be involved or executing this.
 Starting from 1 percent is better than starting from zero."

 Nerdpox doesn't dive into details, but reminds readers to find a way to organize attire, timing, and then offers three stages which separate "meh" composites from "good" composites:

 STAGE 1: PHOTOGRAPHY

 Have a good setup for the photos.
 Consistency is key.